misakimichy/arcade-game/README.md

 ## Instructions
-This is a project of Front-End Web developer nanodegree by Udacity.
+This is a project of Front-End Web developer Nanodegree by Udacity.
-I made this arcade game following Udacity's requiremnts [rubric](https://review.udacity.com/#!/rubrics/15/view) and using provided code and images.
+I made this arcade game following Udacity's requirements [rubric](https://review.udacity.com/#!/rubrics/15/view) and using provided code and images.

 ![alt screenshot of the game](screenshot/screenshot.png)

-- Use your arrrow keys to move.
+- Use your arrow keys to move.
 - Every time you reach the top of screen, the game difficulty increases.
 - If the player hits an enemy, player loose points and player will automatically back to the start position.
 - A star will appear from decent level and you can earn extra points.